jdalfons/learning-diagrams/README.md

 ## About

-This repository serves as a comprehensive knowledge base of technical diagrams created with [draw.io](https://draw.io).
-It contains visual representations of various concepts, architectures, and workflows that I've learned and implemented throughout my career.
-The diagrams are organized to share knowledge with anyone interested in learning about data engineering, data science, and cloud architecture.
+This repository is a curated collection of technical diagrams designed to serve as a comprehensive knowledge base.
+It visualizes key concepts, architectures, and workflows that I’ve studied and implemented across data and software architecture domains.

-All diagrams are created and maintained using draw.io, making them easy to view, edit, and collaborate on.
-Feel free to explore, learn, and use these diagrams as reference materials for your own projects.
+All diagrams are created and maintained using draw.io (with plans to include code-based tools in the future), making them easy to view, edit, and collaborate on.

+Feel free to explore, learn, and use these diagrams as references for expanding your own understanding of data systems, software design, and related technical concepts.

 ## Repository Structure